culanomeara/pp5-peaknutrition/README.md

 * [oauthlib](https://github.com/oauthlib/oauthlib) - A generic, spec-compliant, thorough implementation of the OAuth request-signing logic for Python 3.6+.
 * [psycopg2](https://pypi.org/product/psycopg2/) - A PostgreSQL database adapter for Python.
 * [Pillow](https://pypi.org/product/Pillow/) - The Python Imaging Library adds image processing capabilities to your Python interpreter.
-* [python3-openid](https://pypi.org/product/python3-openid/) - A set of Python packages to support use of the OpenID decentralized identity system.
+* [python3-openid](https://pypi.org/product/python3-openid/) - A set of Python packages to support use of the OpenID decentralised identity system.
 * [pytz](https://pypi.org/product/pytz/) - A Python package for world timezone definitions, modern and historical.
 * [requests-oauthlib](https://pypi.org/product/requests-oauthlib/) - A Python package for OAuthlib authentication support for Requests.
 * [sqlparse](https://pypi.org/product/sqlparse/) - A non-validating SQL parser for Python.